-Custodial Credit Risk: This is for deposits and investments; custodial credit risk is the risk that in the event of the failure of a bank or other counterparty, the College will not be able to recover the value of its deposits or investments or collateral securities in the possession of a third-party.

-Credit Risk: This is for deposits and investments; credit risk is the risk that a bank or other counterparty defaults on its principal and/or interest payments owed to the College.

-Interest Rate Risk: This is for deposits and investments; interest rate risk is the risk that the value of deposits and investments will decrease as a result of a rise in interest rates.
+- Custodial Credit Risk This is the risk that in the event of the failure of a bank or other counterparty, the College will not be able to recover the value of its deposits or investments or collateral securities in the possession of a third-party. - Credit Risk This is the risk that a bank or other counterparty defaults on its principal and/or interest payments owed to the College. - Interest Rate Risk This is the risk that the value of deposits and investments will decrease as a result of a rise in interest rates.